Driving Test Report Explained

 18 Use of speed

 You should make safe, reasonable progress along the road bearing in mind the road, traffic and weather conditions and the road signs and speed limits.
 Make sure that you can stop safely, well within the distance you can see to be clear.
 Do not speed.
-Remember, as a new driver, your licence will be revoked if
+Remember, as a new driver, your licence will be revoked if you get six or more penalty points during the first two years, and you will have to retake and pass both theory and practical tests.
+See speeding on the driving test.

 19 Following distance

 Always keep a safe distance between yourself and other vehicles.
 Remember, on wet or slippery roads it takes much longer to stop.
 When you stop in traffic queues leave sufficient space to pull out if the vehicle in front has problems.
+See the 2 second rule.

 20 Maintain progress